astriaorg/astria/specs/data-flow-and-verification.md

 [sequencer inclusion proofs](sequencer-inclusion-proofs.md) for details), which is a commitment to the `sequence:Action`s in the block.
-Specifically, the `action_tree_root` is the root of a merkle tree where each leaf is a commitment to the rollup data for one spceific rollup.
+Specifically, the `action_tree_root` is the root of a merkle tree where each leaf is a commitment to the rollup data for one specific rollup.
 The block header contains the field `data_hash` which is the merkle root of all the transactions in a block.
 Since `action_tree_root` is a transaction, we can prove its inclusion inside `data_hash` (the `action_tree_root_inclusion_proof` field inside